adellewigley/Spooky-Southampton/README.md

 # Spooky Southampton

-This project was created as a competition entry for a Code First Firls Advance Python Community Course.
+This project was created as a competition entry for a Code First Girls Advance Python Community Course.

 The motivation behind this project was to create a basic website where I could implement the skills learnt on the course: *Python, Flask, CSS, HTML and Javascript,* as well as implement a simple web map based on *Leaflet.*